This post may contain affiliate links. Learn more.

 - Sturdy leather upper

 We think Clarks Bushacre 2 are the best chukka boots for men.
 It’s a stylish, traditional boot that comes in a variety of colors, and it’s lightweight and comfortable.
 It’s certainly worthy of your consideration.

-While the Men’s EK Brook Park’s is designed for folks who are on their feet all day, they’re also suitable for dressing up or dressing more casually.
-You name it, the cubicle, the business lunch, the after-work social occasions, you’ll look good with Timberlands on your feet.
+You name it, the cubicle, the business lunch, the after-work social occasions, you’ll look good with Hush Puppies on your feet.